Large Language Model Instruction Following: A Survey of Progresses and Challenges: How to Model Instructions?

-At the early stage of machine learning, to help the systems understand natural language instructions, a great number of works employed semantic parsing to convert the instruction into the formal language (logical formula), which can be easier executed by the systems (e.g., ``\textit{You can move any top card to an empty free cell}'' $\rightarrow$ ``\textit{card(x) $\wedge$ freecell(y) $\wedge$ empty(y)}'')~\citeiter{matuszek2012joint,babecs2012learning,chen2012fast,goldwasser2014learning}.
+At the early stage of machine learning, to help the systems understand natural language instructions, a great number of works employed semantic parsing to convert the instruction into the formal language (logical formula), which can be more easily executed by the systems~\citeiter{goldwasser2014learning}.
+As exemplified in Figure~\ref{fig:modeling_strategies}~(a), a game instruction ``\texttt{Move any top card to an empty free cell}'' can be processed into an executable formula: ``\texttt{card(x) $\wedge$ freecell(y)}''.

-For example, \citet{kuhlmann2004guiding} first tried to utilize natural language instructions to guide the systems to play soccer games, where they trained an individual semantic parser in advance, and then mapped the textual instructions into formal languages that can be used to influence the policy learned by the reinforcement learner.
-Since constructing a fully-supervised semantic parser requires laborious human annotations, the follow-up works also used indirect or weak supervision coming from the grounded environments (e.g., knowledge base) to train the semantic parser~\cite{eisenstein2009reading,chen2008learning,kim2012unsupervised,artzi2013weakly,krishnamurthy2013jointly}.
-Besides using the converted formal languages to guide the systems to complete specific tasks, some works also utilized the logical formulae of the instructions to perform data and feature augmentations~\cite{srivastava2017joint,hancock2018training,wang2020learning,ye2020teaching}.